When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 The Final Stretch: Helping Your Child Manage End-of-Year Stress

-April 20, 2026You meet your deadlines.
-You show up on time — actually, early.
-You respond to every text, remember every birthday, and somehow keep it all moving.
+You meet your deadlines.
+In fact, you show up on time (actually, early).
+Additionally, you respond to every text, remember every birthday, and somehow keep it all moving.
 From the outside, you look completely fine.
-From the inside, you’re exhausted.
+However, from the inside, you’re exhausted.

 “If I’m still functioning, it can’t be that bad.”
 This single thought keeps more people stuck than almost anything else.